lonycell/grafana.v7/contribute/style-guides/e2e.md

 We could define a selector using `JQuery` [type selectors](https://api.jquery.com/category/selectors/) with a string like `'.gf-form-input.login-form-input'` but that would be brittle as style changes occur frequently.
 Furthermore there is nothing that signals to future developers that this input is part of an e2e test.

-At Grafana, we use `aria-label` as our preferred way of defining selectors instead of `data-*` attributes.
+At ThingSPIN, we use `aria-label` as our preferred way of defining selectors instead of `data-*` attributes.
 This also aids in accessibility.
 Let's add a descriptive `aria-label` to our simple example.

 ```jsx harmony